 U.S. officials stated they would scrutinize the new cabinet for indications that Karzai would professionalize his government and eliminate corruption.
-Complicating Karzai's efforts to obtain confirmation of a full cabinet has been the need to present his choices as technically competent while also maintaining a customary and expected balance of ethnic and political factions.
+Complicating Karzai's efforts to obtain confirmation of a full cabinet was the need to present his choices as technically competent while also maintaining a customary and expected balance of ethnic and political factions.
 In the parliamentary confirmation process that has unfolded.
 National Assembly members, particularly the well-educated independents, have objected to many of his nominees as "unknowns," as having minimal qualifications, or as loyal to faction leaders who backed Karzai in the 2009 election.
 Karzai's original list of 24 ministerial nominees (presented December 19) was generally praised by the United States for retaining the highly praised economic team (and most of that team was confirmed).
 However, overall, only 7 of the first 24 nominees were confirmed (January 2, 2010), and only 7 of the 17 replacement nominees were confirmed (January 16, 2010), after which the Assembly went into winter recess.
-This leaves Karzai with at least 10 vacant cabinet seats as he goes into the major international meeting on Afghanistan in Britain on January 28, 2010, although caretakers are in charge in the ministries where there is no confirmed minister.
-Although UNAMA head Kai Eide called the vetoing of many nominees a "setback" to Afghan governance, Pentagon press secretary Geoff Morrell, said on January 6, 2010, that the vetoing by parliament reflected a "healthy give and take" among Afghanistan's branches of government.
+This left Karzai with at least 10 vacant cabinet seats as he went into the major international meeting on Afghanistan in Britain on January 28, 2010, although caretakers were in charge in the vacant ministerial posts.
+Although UNAMA head Kai Eide called the vetoing of many nominees a "setback" to Afghan governance, Pentagon Press Secretary Geoff Morrell said on January 6, 2010, that the vetoing by parliament reflected a "healthy give and take" among Afghanistan's branches of government.
 Outside experts have said the process reflects the underlying institutional strength of the parliament and the functioning of checks and balances in the Afghan government.